 In many countries (i.e. USA/Europe) Vein stripping surgery is all but obsolete.

-In Australia, stripping is being used to treat 50% of varicose veins largely due to it being better privately funded than the newer less invasive options such as endovenous laser and medical super glue.
+In Australia, vein stripping is being used to treat 50% of varicose veins largely due to it being better privately funded than the newer less invasive options such as endovenous laser and medical super glue.
 Stripping however is rarely the preferred option.

 Vein stripping: a thing of the past?

-Disadvantages of stripping include hospital admission, an overnight stay and general anaesthetic.
+Disadvantages of vein stripping include hospital admission, an overnight stay and general anaesthetic.
 In addition there was a long painful recovery followed by a high recurrence rate.
 The procedure itself was invasive, a large cut was made in the groin to tie off the saphenous vein from the deep vein, then a wire “stripper” was feed into the saphenous vein from the groin to below the knee.
 A second cut was made over the lower end of the vein to expose the stripper and the stripper was then pulled from the lower end to literally “rip out” the abnormal saphenous vein.

 Is there an alternative to vein stripping?